The Best Sydney Harbour Cruise Experiences in 2023

 As a local, you forget just how beautiful it is on the harbour at night.
 We only go on a dinner cruise for a special birthday or if we have visitors in town.
 Whether you are here for a quick visit or have spent your entire night here, it’s a lovely way to spend the evening.

-There is nothing nicer than sipping a glass of champagne while you watch the harbour turn from day to evening.
+Nothing is nicer than sipping a glass of champagne while you watch the harbour turn from day to evening.
 Several companies offer dinner cruises on Sydney Harbour, and the quality and offerings vary.

 Our three top Sydney Harbour dinner cruises are:

-All three of these cruise options are wheelchair accessible and have accessible bathrooms.
+All three cruise options are wheelchair accessible and have accessible bathrooms.

 Step back in time onboard the authentic 1850s tall ship.
-Imagine you are sailing into Sydney harbour with new cargo for the colony.
+Imagine you are sailing into Sydney Harbour with a new cargo for the colony.

-The crew are happy to explain how they sail the boat and you can even pay a little extra for a climb the mast experience if you dare.
-Our Captain told us a little about the history of Sydney and our two-hour cruise was a perfect way to see the harbour for the first time or as a local, appreciating how lucky we are.
+The crew are happy to explain how they sail the boat and you can even pay a little extra for a climb-the-mast experience if you dare.
+Our Captain told us a little about the history of Sydney and our two-hour cruise was a perfect way to see the harbour for the first time or as a local, appreciate how lucky we are.

 Sydney Tallships have two vessels, the Southern Swan and the Soren Larsen.
 Watch the action unfold or pitch in and help.
 The choice is yours.

-I have enjoyed the twilight cruise and the dinner cruise and thought they were both great value for money.
-I highly recommended this experience!
+I have enjoyed the Twilight cruise and the dinner cruise and thought they were both great value for money.
+I highly recommend this experience!

 All cruises leave from Campbells Cove in the Rocks and book out early in peak season.